AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/comment-projects.md

 Consider the following when using the @ symbol to include people in a comment:

-* People you include receive notifications based on their Adobe CX Enterprise notification settings.
+* People you include receive notifications based on their CX Enterprise notification settings.

   For more information, see [Receive notifications about comments](#receive-notifications-about-comments).